StarRocks/starrocks/docs/reference/System_variable.md

 * new_planner_optimize_timeout

   The timeout duration of the query optimizer.
-The timeout often occurs when a query has too many joins.
-An error is returned and the query is stopped when the optimizer times out, which affects the query performance.
+When the optimizer times out, an error is returned and the query is stopped, which affects the query performance.
 You can set this variable to a larger value based on your query or contact StarRocks technical support for troubleshooting.
+A timeout often occurs when a query has too many joins.

   Default value: 3000.
 Unit: seconds.